renefournier/molly/README.md

 We appreciate your contributions to making Molly better.
 All issues, questions, and contributions are welcomed!

-## Dedication 🍾
+## _Chapeau_ to an Englishman in New York 🇬🇧🗽

-This project, and much of my joy in web development, is dedicated to [Rich Harris] (https://twitter.com/Rich_Harris), the creator of Svelte, and his [Team](https://github.com/sveltejs/svelte/graphs/contributors).
+This project extends heartfelt appreciation to [Rich Harris](https://twitter.com/Rich_Harris), the ingenious mind behind Svelte, along with his dedicated [Team](https://github.com/sveltejs/svelte/graphs/contributors).

-Discovering Svelte back in 2019 rekindled my love for web development in a way I did not expect.
-The tooling and configuration complexity at the time was burdensome to many.
-Svelte’s elegance—simple syntax, high-performance and intuitive architecture—struck a chord with me and [many others](https://2020.stateofjs.com/en-US/technologies/front-end-frameworks/).
+My journey with Svelte began in 2019 when I sought a simpler, faster, *fun*ner way to craft ambitious full-stack web apps.
+Svelte emerged as a breath of fresh air, rekindling my love for web development in ways I did not expect.
+While other frameworks felt bogged down in complexity, Svelte was easy to learn and quick to develop with.
+Its simple syntax, high-performance, and intuitive architecture resonated with me and, apparently, [many others](https://2020.stateofjs.com/en-US/technologies/front-end-frameworks/).

-Thank you! 🌟
+Thank you, **Rich & Company**! 🌟

 ## Contributing 🤝